Dr Kevin Waldron

 - Angeletti B, Waldron KJ, Freeman KB, Bawagan H, Hussain I, Miller CCJ, Lau K-F, Tennan ME, Dennison C, Robinson NJ, Dingwall C. BACE1 cytoplasmic domain interacts with the copper chaperone for superoxide dismutase-1 and binds copper.
 Journal of Biological Chemistry 2005, 280(18), 17930-17937.

 - Patel S, Omid N, Zohoori FV, Maguire A, Waldron KJ, Valentine RA.
 Comparison of total ionic strength adjustment buffers III and IV in the measurement of fluoride concentration of teas.
-Nutrition and Health 2018.
-In Press.
+Nutrition and Health 2018, epub ahead of print.

 - Garcia YM, Barwinska-Sendra A, Tarrant E, Skaar EP, Waldron KJ, Kehl-Fie TE.
 A Superoxide Dismutase Capable of Functioning with Iron or Manganese Promotes the Resistance of Staphylococcus aureus to Calprotectin and Nutritional Immunity.
 PLoS Pathogens 2017, 13(1), e1006125.